If you are a paper-oriented person, maybe you already have a planner.

 As you know, I prepare and publish tutorials to share my ways of creating floral decorations.
 These sometimes include more than 200 photos for a single project and creating them involves a lot of moving between my materials area and my working area, with a camera in my hands.
 And even though I am sure – when starting – that everything I need is right there in front of me, there is always something missing which stops the process and I have to go and find it.

-Here you can see some of my “raw” drawings done in my old handwritten flower planner during the process of working.
+Here you can see some of my “raw” drawings done in my own flower planner during the process of working.
 They are for the Amaryllis plant.

 Why a printable Flower maker’s planner